-The settlement is not effective until it is signed as approved by the Commissioner or the Commissioner’s designee.
-Until the settlement is signed and approved the parties must continue to preserve all their rights (i.e. filing required paperwork within the required timeframes, complying with SIBs qualifying requirements, etc).
+The settlement is not effective until it is signed and approved by the Commissioner or the Commissioner's designee.
+Until the settlement is signed and approved, the parties must continue to preserve all their rights (i.e. filing required paperwork within the required timeframes, complying with SIBs qualifying requirements, etc.).

 Settlements may not:

-- Limit or terminate an injured worker’s right to medical benefits.
+- Limit or end an injured employee's right to medical benefits.

-- Be made until the injured worker has reached maximum medical improvement and a valid impairment rating has been established.
+- Be made until the injured worker has reached maximum medical improvement and a valid impairment rating is established.

-- Agree to a date of maximum medical improvement and/or percentage of impairment that has not been certified by a doctor pursuant to §408.124.
+- Agree to a date of maximum medical improvement and/or percentage of impairment that a doctor has not certified.

-- Allow a carrier to pay monies, to any party, in exchange for a Settlement that there was no compensable injury, or for dropping their claim.
+- Allow a carrier to pay monies, to any party, in exchange for dropping their claim or stating that there was no compensable injury.

 - Waive a party's right to third party subrogation or agree to relieve a party from the effects of an administrative violation.